-THIS WARRANT IS ISSUED IN ACCORDANCE WITH THE LOAN AGREEMENT BETWEEN OCEAN BIOMEDICAL, INC. AND SECOND STREET CAPITAL, LLC, ORIGINALLY DATED FEBRUARY 22, 2022 AND MOST RECENTLY AMENDED EFFECTIVE FEBRUARY 15, 2023 (THE "LOAN AGREEMENT #2").
+THIS WARRANT IS ISSUED IN ACCORDANCE WITH THE LOAN AGREEMENT BETWEEN OCEAN BIOMEDICAL, INC. AND SECOND STREET CAPITAL, LLC, ORIGINALLY DATED MARCH 29, 2023.

 If, after the issuance of this warrant, outstanding shares of common stock is subdivided into a greater number of shares, the Company issues a dividend in common stock, or the outstanding common stock is combined into a smaller number of shares, the number of shares of common stock subject to this warrant and the exercise price shall be proportionately adjusted.
-In case there occurs any reclassification or change of the outstanding securities of the Company or of any reorganization of the Company (or any other corporation the stock or securities of which are at the time receivable upon the exercise of this warrant) or any similar corporate reorganization on or after the date hereof, then and in each such ease the warrant holder, upon the exercise hereof at any time after the consummation of such reclassification, change, or reorganization shall be entitled to receive, in lieu of the stock or other securities and property receivable upon the exercise hereof prior to such consummation, the stock or other securities or property to which such holder would have been entitled upon such consummation if such holder had exercised this warrant immediately prior thereto, subject to any adjustment dictated by the previous sentence.
+In case there occurs any reclassification or change of the outstanding securities of the Company or of any reorganization of the Company (or any other corporation the stock or securities of which are at the time receivable upon the exercise of this warrant) or any similar corporate reorganization on or after the date hereof, then and in each such case the warrant holder, upon the exercise hereof at any time after the consummation of such reclassification, change, or reorganization shall be entitled to receive, in lieu of the stock or other securities and property receivable upon the exercise hereof prior to such consummation, the stock or other securities or property to which such holder would have been entitled upon such consummation if such holder had exercised this warrant immediately prior thereto, subject to any adjustment dictated by the previous sentence.
 When any adjustment is required to be made in the number or class of shares or exercise price, the Company shall promptly mail to the holder of this warrant a certificate setting forth (i) a brief statement of the facts requiring such adjustment, (ii) the exercise price after such adjustment and (iii) the kind and amount of stock or other securities or property into which this warrant shall be exercisable after such adjustment.